Best Soil Monstera Deliciosa - How to Make Your own Soil

 When caring for a Monstera plant, the soil is indeed very important.
 The best soil for your monstera plant provides the right amount of nutrients and moisture, a good, strong, well-drained one.

 Soil is one of the most important factors when growing any plant.
 You want to ensure you're growing in soil with the best nutritional content for your plants, so you can be sure they'll grow into healthy, happy monstera.
 You can also grow monster plant in water.

 It's also important to choose soil that's right for your climate.
 In some areas, it might be hard to find good clay content.
-So leca ball is the best soil for monstera deliciosa.
-For more details about leca balls, click here.
+If you are looking for ready to use soil then we recommended this best soil for monstera deliciosa.

 It's important to keep your soil moist for monstera plants.
 Acidic soil is also important to them.
 It prefers a pH between 5.0 and 6.8.
 The best soil mix for Monstera is 1-part peat moss/coco coir, 1-part perlite, and 4 parts pine bark fines.